freezefawn/pluralsurvivalguide/systemskills.md

 This principle can be applied regardless of your origin theory or disorder status.

-Professional help for systems will usually take a different but still somewhat similar route to tulpamancy and this guide.
+Professional help for systems will usually take a different but still somewhat similar route to most of the resources in this guide.
 Instead of encouraging separateness, the medical 'party line' is integration of the system into one unified person.
 Its still practicing neural pathways, just in the direction of learning singlethood over plurality.

 ## Disclaimer In the Interest of Informed Consent